bahrus/xtal-element/README.md

 Most web component libraries provide an "ergonomic layer" to help manage defining properties and observed attributes of the web component.

-XtalElement does as well, but slices the categorization lightly differently differently than most libraries:
+XtalElement does as well, but slices the categorization slightly differently from other web component libraries:

 ### Defining properties / attributes